perrawd/assignment-b3-pwd/src/components/my-desktop/README.md

 When an `openApp` event is received, a specified sub-application is added to the desktop environment.
 The sub-application is added via a `my-window` component containing the specified sub-application component, these are added to the DOM.

-### `close`
+### `closeApp`
-When an `close` event is received, a specified sub-application is removed from the desktop environment and from the DOM.
+When an `closeApp` event is received, a specified sub-application is removed from the desktop environment and from the DOM.

 ### `photo`
 When an `photo` event is received from the `my-camera-app` sub-application, the `my-photo` component is added via a `my-window` component containing the specified image.